RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-22-Cakewalk-Part-1-Almost-Everything.md

 So what follows is my thoughts on _nearly_ every aspect of Cakewalk.
 I intentionally left out some parts that I didn't think warrant mention, and I'm certain I missed a few things.

-This post is ___ words.
-I've spent countless hours (200+ now) digging into the software, reading the manual, scouring the forums, cross-referencing, etc...
+This post is 12,000+ words and has 110+ images/videos.
+Not to mention all the code I write to create media, extract information, cross-check the manual and other bits.
+I've spent countless hours (200+ now) digging into the software in the last month, reading the manual, scouring the forums, cross-referencing, etc...
 If I've made any glaring errors please leave a comment or contact me and I will fix it.
 If you disagree with my opinions then feel free to let me know and we can discuss it.
 I'm pliable and can be convinced by a rational well-reasoned argument.
+I will also update the post.

 There's some things [shaking up at Bandlab](https://discuss.cakewalk.com/), so this may not be my final post in the series for now, but I intend it to be.
 My thoughts on Cakewalk as a whole are at the end.

+[The DAW Chart is updated with Cakewalk as well](/DAW-Chart.html).
+As of publishing this, I don't even know what the final score is (that's calculated client side).
+I avoid looking so I don't subconsciously try to smidge an overall rating ahead of another DAW.

 Without further ado let's hop into it.